 General Operating Support grants will be no less than \$5,000 and will not exceed 25% of an organization's budget, based on the income and expense statement for the organization's most recently completed fiscal year.
-General Operating Support is awarded on a multi-year basis.
+General Support is awarded on a multi-year basis as described in the Grant Amounts section of the guidelines.